junxit/us-congress-bills-117/metadata.md

 - 2022-07-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-07-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 21 (Roll no. 356). (text: 07/12/2022 CR H5951)
 - 2022-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 21 (Roll no. 356).
+- 2022-07-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.